Program Overview

 Join Travel For Teens on this journey to Japan and South Korea!

-You’ll also have the opportunity to gain community service hours assisting a Buddhist temple with their farming projects, an enriching experience for both you and the people who sustain off this land!
-This program is perfect for any teen looking to gain a global perspective while discovering one of the world’s most fascinating cultures.
+This program is perfect for any teen looking to gain a global perspective while discovering two of the world’s most fascinating cultures!

 During this program, you will…